 People are more conscious about how products can have an effect on various causes they believe in.
 If a product helps to support any various types of issues or helps to raise awareness to things important to the consumer, then it may not matter if the product is handmade or mass produced.
 People may even purchase an item not because they want or need it, but because they believe strongly in the cause they are helping to support.

 Artist, craftsmen and builders typically strive to produce a piece of work that they are proud of.
 It’s fairly common for a handcrafted item to be scrutinized by its maker far more than any mass produced product would be.
 They have an eye for detail and a desire to improve on what they make.
-If something does not pass their approval, it often wont be past on to the customer.
-This helps insure that customers are getting the best for what they are paying for.
+If something does not pass their approval, it often wont be sold; this insures that customers are getting the best for what they are paying for.

 Joshua Sterling ~ MyDogsCool.com